 Besides rendering, the used camera navigation paradigm determines the usability of a virtual endoscopy system.
 Controlling the camera in a virtual endoscopy application is not an easy task.
-The various approaches can be roughly classified into three classes45: automatic navigation, manual or free navigation, and guided navigation36.
+The various approaches can be roughly classified into three classes46: automatic navigation, manual or free navigation, and guided navigation37.

 Many systems use a planned or automatic navigation, which generates an offline animation of a fly-through after specifying a camera path.
 This simple scheme reduces the interaction to a VCR-like functionality, requiring a costly refinement of the camera path (and of the animation), if the structure of interest is not well covered.
-In this context, Dachille et al. noted that only approximately 70% of the colon surface are covered by a single direction fly-through and up to 95% for a fly-through in both directions26.
+In this context, Dachille et al. noted that only approximately 70% of the colon surface are covered by a single direction fly-through and up to 95% for a fly-through in both directions27.
 For the remaining parts, interactive camera control is required.
-A variation of the planned navigation is the "reliable navigation" 41, in which a complete "visit" of all structures of the organ is guaranteed.
+A variation of the planned navigation is the "reliable navigation" 42, in which a complete "visit" of all structures of the organ is guaranteed.
 However, this also means that user interaction is limited and that irrelevant regions cannot be easily skipped.
-As an important cross-reference to the used rendering technique, automatic navigation does not require an interactive rendering technique, since the no user interaction lag is involved that could obstruct the navigation.
+As an important cross-reference to the used rendering technique, automatic navigation does not require an interactive rendering technique, since no lag in user interaction obstructs the navigation.

 A manual or free navigation approach is another popular option.
 Unfortunately, the complexity of the anatomical structures commonly found in the datasets is very high.
 Even for a specifically trained physician, it can be difficult to navigate to the target.
-Furthermore, the unrestricted movement through the dataset imposes many view control limitations that render this approach as difficult to use60.
-For similar reasons, semi-automated fly-throughs45 cannot be easily integrated into free navigation frameworks.
+Furthermore, the unrestricted movement through the dataset imposes many view control limitations that render this approach difficult to use61.
+For similar reasons, semi-automated fly-throughs46 cannot be easily integrated into free navigation frameworks.
 Collision avoidance requires costly query operations and are therefore frequently not available in these systems.
 In contrast to automatic navigation, free navigation requires a highly interactive rendering technique, since a significant lag between interaction and rendering will severely disturb the user interaction.

-Our final option is the guided navigation paradigm36 that enables full navigation flexibility, combined with user guidance and an efficient collision avoidance scheme.
+Our final option is the guided navigation paradigm37 that enables full navigation flexibility, combined with user guidance and an efficient collision avoidance scheme.
 Different techniques can be used to implement guided navigation.
-Galyean suggested a spring-based model to compute the respective constraints36.
+Galyean suggested a spring-based model to compute the respective constraints37.
 However, specific implementation details were omitted in this publication.
-In contrast, Hong et al.45 used a several potential fields and a set of kinematic rules to implement their guided navigation system.
-While the original idea is to provide additional guidance the user, it can also be more constraint.
+In contrast, Hong et al.46 used several potential fields and a set of kinematic rules to implement their guided navigation system.
+While the original idea is to provide additional guidance to the user, it can also be more constraint.
 Vilanova et al.5 describe a guided navigation system where the location of the camera is fixed to a pre-computed path, while the camera orientation can be selected freely.